urbit/roadmap.urbit.org/content/overview.md

 Building a 64-bit Vere is not an insurmountable project, but the result would almost certainly be significantly slower than the current interpreter, since cache locality is usually the limiting factor in most modern software, and that would be roughly halved by switching from 32-bit to 64-bit.

 ## Zero-Click Maintenance

+An Urbit ship should maintain itself so that a user does not need to intervene to keep it running properly.
+In order for this to be true, the ship needs to be reliable, handle upgrades properly, and manage its resources (e.g. RAM and disk space) efficiently.

+TODO project listing

 ## Network Performance